A class of Finite difference Methods for solving inhomogeneous damped wave equations: introduction

 where $\gamma\geq 0$ is the damping force, $u(x, t)$ is the position of a point $x$ in the string, at instant $t$.
 The functions $\phi(x), \psi(x)$ and their derivatives are continuous functions of $x$ and the forcing function $g(x,t)\in L_x^1(\mathbb{R})$.
 The study of the numerical solution of this model will be our main focus in this article.

-In general, the damping has the effect of reducing the amplitude of vibration and therefore, it is desirable to have some amount of damping to achieve stability in the system.
-One can find a detailed study in \cite{evans10,burq2016exponential,rauch1974exponential} of the effect of damping in the long time stability of the equation \eqref{eq1}.
+In general, the damping reduces the amplitude of vibration, and therefore, it is desirable to have some amount of damping to achieve stability in the system.
+One can find a detailed study in \cite{evans10,burq2016exponential,rauch1974exponential} of the effect of damping in the long-time stability of the equation \eqref{eq1}.
 Also, for practical purposes, it is important to know how much damping is needed in the system to ensure the fastest decay rate in the amplitude of the wave as time evolves.
-For example, in the case of 3D tsunami wave, we would like to know the size and structure of the damping force to bring the amplitude of tsunami to a safe level before it hits the shore (see \cite{segur2007waves} and references within).
-In the case of the damping terms is a function of time and space, obtaining an analytic solution is a challenging problem.
-There comes the numerical study to find the approximate solution of such problems.
-In recent years, much attention has been given to study the behaviours of the numerical solution of \eqref{eq1}, see for example \cite{smith1985numerical,christie1976finite,ozer2006one,gao2007unconditionally,larsson1991finite}.
+For example, in the case of the 3D tsunami wave, we would like to know the size and structure of the damping force to bring the amplitude of the tsunami to a safe level before it hits the shore (see \cite{segur2007waves} and references within).
+In the case of the damping terms as a function of time and space, obtaining an analytic solution is a challenging problem.
+There comes the numerical study to find the approximate solution to such problems.
+In recent years, much attention has been given to studying the behaviours of the numerical solution of \eqref{eq1}; see for example \cite{smith1985numerical,christie1976finite,ozer2006one,gao2007unconditionally,larsson1991finite}.

-In the squeal, we develop a class of method based on the properties of $C_0$-semigroups of the evolution equations, as well as the finite difference method (FD).
-Generally speaking, the FD methods are easy to apply to partial differential equitations, but it may not lead to optimal results depending on the type of equation.
-The techniques used in this article, take advantage of $C_0$-semigroup property and Pad\'e approximation, which lead to better performance of new numerical schemes presented in this article.
+In this manuscript, we develop a class of methods based on the properties of $C_0$-semigroups of the evolution equations, as well as the finite difference method (FD).
+Generally speaking, the FD methods are easy to apply to partial differential equitations, but they may not lead to optimal results depending on the type of equation.
+The techniques used in this article take advantage of the $C_0$-semigroup property and Pad\'e approximation, which lead to a better performance of new numerical schemes presented in this article.